rossjdavis/hangman/readme.md

 * Dead letters or words are visible in the upper right corner.
 * Hover over '@' to see the dead word or phrase.
 * You can guess individual letters, or the entire word or phrase.

+## Technologies:
+* I decided to take the Model/View approach in order to learn it.
+* JavaScript and JQuery (where I wasn't forced to use standard DOM manipulation).

+## Installation
+1. Fork and clone the (https://github.com/rossjdavis/hangman/tree/gh-pages "project repository").